einbahnstrasse/Goldford-MTEC1003/labs/05/lab-05-part2-python-basics.md

 Make sure your file is included in your **/lab-05-js-py** folder, and don't forget to **add**, **commit**, and **push** your changes!
 Use your [_git cheatsheet_ (from lab 3)](/Goldford-MTEC1003-OL04/labs/03/lab-03-git-intro.html){:target="_blank"} if you need it!

-Your final **/lab-05-js-py** folder by the submission deadline should include the following:
+Your final **/lab-05-js-py** folder by the submission deadline should include the following files:
   * greetings.html
   * greetings.py
   * madlibs.html
   * madlibs.py

 * * *